EV-OD/nepaliDate/DOCUMENTATION.md

     *   `/api/calendar/{YYYY}/{MM}`: Fetches calendar data for a specific BS year (YYYY) and month (MM).
 *   **API Playground:** Interactive UI to test the `/api/calendar/{YYYY}/{MM}` endpoint of the Nepali Calendar API.
 *   **Responsive Design:** The application is designed to work across various screen sizes.
-*   **SEO Friendly:** Metadata is implemented for better search engine visibility, focusing on keywords like "BS to AD converter", "AD to BS converter", and "Nepali Calendar API".
+*   **SEO Friendly:** Metadata is implemented for better search engine visibility, focusing on keywords like "BS to AD converter," "AD to BS converter," and "Nepali Calendar API."

 ## 3. Styling Guidelines (Implemented)